Silk Fabric Care and Sewing FAQ

 Does silk need to be dry cleaned?

-The answer depends largely on the specific type of silk fabric, its finishing process, the color treatment, and whether the fabric includes embellishments such as beads, sequins, or embroidery.
+Some silk fabrics should be dry cleaned, while others can be safely hand washed or machine washed.
+The appropriate method depends on the type of silk fabric, its finishing process, the color treatment, and whether the fabric includes embellishments such as beads, sequins, or embroidery.
 For detailed care instructions, please refer to our Silk Fabric Washing Instructions.

 Can silk be used as a lining?